Contacting an Intake Officer

 Canon 1 of Title IV sets the theological context for the process: “By virtue of Baptism, all members of the Church are called to holiness of life and accountability to one another.
 The Church and each Diocese shall support their members in their life in Christ and seek to resolve conflicts by promoting healing, repentance, forgiveness, restitution, justice, amendment of life, and reconciliation among all involved or affected.
 This Title applies to Members of the Clergy, who have by their vows at ordination accepted additional responsibilities and accountabilities for doctrine, discipline, worship and obedience.”

-Before July 1, 2011, clergy disciplinary matters were brought to the bishop or the Standing Committee of the diocese.
-Effective July 1, 2011, under the revised canons, all matters will be reported to an intake officer (find contact information below).
+Prior to the 2011 revisions, clergy disciplinary matters were brought to the bishop or the Standing Committee of the diocese.
+Under the revised canons, all matters will be reported to an intake officer (find contact information below).
 Matters might then be resolved through pastoral care, mediation, an agreement with the bishop, an investigation or any combination of these.
 An investigation may result in formal mediation, and, if necessary, a hearing.

 The process now allows for resolution through whatever means will move those affected toward justice, restitution, amendment of life, repentance, healing, forgiveness and reconciliation.
 This can include a variety of interventions for all involved and, if necessary, the suspension or removal of the cleric from ordained ministry.

 In the fall of 2010 the Annual Conventions of Dioceses of Maine, New Hampshire and Vermont each approved an agreement to form a joint Disciplinary Board of six priests or deacons and five lay people to address matters of clergy discipline.
-The Disciplinary Board is effective beginning July 1, 2011.
 A copy of the agreement may be found here.

 Members of the clergy should: